davidtwco/rfcs/text/0000-build-std/4-proposal.md

 would need to be provided to `std` and `-Cpanic=unwind` passed to suggest that the compiler use that panic runtime.

-If the current crate has no dependency on `std` (i.e. have added an `alloc` or `core` dependency explicitly to opt-out of the implicit `std` dependency), then Cargo will not build either of the `panic_unwind` or `panic_abort` crates or pass `-Cpanic` to rustc.
-In this circumstance, if `panic` is set in the Cargo profile, then this value will be ignored and Cargo will emit a warning informing the user of this.
+If the current crate graph has no dependency on `std` (i.e. all crates have explicit `builtin` dependencies to opt-out of an implicit `std` dependency), then neither of the panic runtimes will be built.
+In this circumstance rustc will continue to throw an error when an unwinding panic strategy is chosen

-If the crate does depend on `std`, then Cargo's behaviour depends on whether or not `panic` is set in the profile:
+If the project does depend on `std` then Cargo's behaviour depends on whether or not `panic` is set in the profile:

-- If `panic` is not set in the profile then unwinding may still be the default for the target and Cargo will need to enable the `panic_unwind` feature to the standard library just in case it is used.
+- If `panic` is not set in the profile then unwinding may still be the default for the target and Cargo will need to enable the `panic_unwind` feature to the `sysroot` crate (which passes it onto `std`) just in case it is used
-- If `panic` is set to "unwind" then the `panic_unwind` feature will be enabled and `-Cpanic=unwind` will be passed.
+- If `panic` is set to "unwind" then the `panic_unwind` feature will be enabled and `-Cpanic=unwind` will be passed
-- If `panic` is set to "abort" then `-Cpanic=abort` will be passed.
+- If `panic` is set to "abort" then `-Cpanic=abort` will be passed
-  - `panic_abort` is a non-optional dependency of `std` so it will always be built.
+  - `panic_abort` is a non-optional dependency of `std` so it will always be built

 Tests, benchmarks, build scripts and proc macros continue to ignore the "panic" setting and `panic = "unwind"` is always used - which means the standard library